MAlexJ/example_springboot/rest_clients/rest_client/introduction_to_rest_client/readme.md

 #### Simple Fetching With HTTP Request Methods

-milar to RestTemplate, or any other rest client, RestClient allows us to make HTTP calls with request methods.
+Similar to RestTemplate, or any other rest client, RestClient allows us to make HTTP calls with request methods.
 Let’s walk through different HTTP methods to create, retrieve, modify, and delete resources.

 We’ll operate on an elementary Article class: